maccman/stylo/README.md

 A Photoshop replacement.
 Inspired by Keynote.
+Democratizing design.

 ##TODO